Shakshi3104/tfgarden/README.md

 # TensorFlow model Garden for HASC
-The TensorFlow model Garden (TensorFlow CNN Collections) for HASC is the repository of CNN models implemented for human activity recognition (HASC), like [`tensorflow.keras.applications`](https://www.tensorflow.org/api_docs/python/tf/keras/applications).
+The TensorFlow model Garden for HASC is the repository of CNN models implemented for human activity recognition (HASC), like [`tensorflow.keras.applications`](https://www.tensorflow.org/api_docs/python/tf/keras/applications).

 The models implemented here can also be used as a source domain for sensor-based task (e.g. sidewalk surface type estimation).